ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 as much of its time working on code that produces value for the business

-as possible. ere are a number of time-consuming tasks developers do
+as possible.
+There are a number of time-consuming tasks developers do

 on a regular basis that are necessary to writing code but don't themselves add business value (e.g., replicating production environments, getting code to run locally, figuring out how to run test suites, provisioning feature branch environments in the cloud, tracking down bugs that are not covered by tests, etc.).